mcvm-launcher/mcvm/docs/Package Scripts.md

 Any instruction arguments that take a string can also take a variable, with the syntax `$variable_name`.
 You can also use string substitution to combine multiple variables, with the syntax `"Hello ${variable}!"`.
 This syntax can be escaped in the string using a backslash.
 Using a variable that is not defined directly will cause the routine to fail.
 Using a variable that is not defined in a substitution string will fill it with an empty string.

+#### Special Constants

+Certain special variables will be defined when you run your script.
+These cannot be modified by scripts.
+Not all implementations will define all variables.
+If one is marked as optional, you should check that it is defined before using it.

+- `$MINECRAFT_VERSION`: The Minecraft version you are installing for.

 ### Routine Context

 Most instructions can only be run in certain routines or in routines called by those specific routines.